Monday, September 16, 2013

 My Husband's Past Struggle

 When we were struggling in our marriage for many years, my husband Ken, would write his feelings down so he could try and make sense of what was going on.
 The other night, he was reading me some of those thoughts.
 He wrote that he loved 95 percent of who I was but had a lot of trouble with the other 5 percent.
-I was continually preaching the Bible to him and trying to control him through my emotions, withholding sex, and getting angry with him.
+I was continually preaching the Bible to him, trying to control him through my emotions, and getting angry with him.
 I argued with him constantly.
 He felt like he continually walked on egg shells around me, never knowing when he was going to displease me sometimes with the littlest of things.

 It wore on him.
 He wrote how easy it was for him to accept others just the way they are, so why was it so hard for him to accept me the way I was?
 As I listened to his words, I could tell it was a great struggle for him to love me because my life was about getting my "needs" met and making sure he did things the way I wanted him to do them instead of seeking to please him and being his help meet.